 In other mosques, your experience is limited to a few snapshots of the magnificent outer structure and some stolen glimpses through open doors.
-However, even in these cases you should be sensitive: peering into mosques may be considered acceptable to locals in the main tourist cities, but in the country you should be a bit more hands off.
+However, even in these cases you should be sensitive: peering into mosques may be considered acceptable to locals in the main tourist cities, but in the countryside you should be a bit more hands off.

 Walking through graveyards, near koubbas (tombs of local saints), and near zaouias (religious schools and monasteries) should also be avoided as these are considered holy places.

 Ramadan is a month-long holy celebration held each year in the Islam world.
-The Islamic calendar follows a lunar pattern so every year Ramadan is held at a different time in the Western calendar (it generally moves 10 days forward on the later calendar from year to year).
+The Islamic calendar follows a lunar pattern so every year Ramadan is held at a different time in the Western calendar (it generally moves about 10 days forward on Gregorian calendar from year to year).
 This month of celebrations is dedicated to swam, or fasting, which is one of the five pillars of Islam.
 From sunrise to sunset, the faithful abstain from food, drink, tobacco, and sexual thoughts and activity to focus on spiritual renewal.

 As you can imagine, this month of fasting has a deep impact on daily life in Islamic countries and Morocco is no exception.
-While traveling during Ramadan is a great opportunity to discover Islamic culture and customs, it does require some planning ahead.
+While traveling during Ramadan is a great opportunity to discover Islamic culture and customs, it can require a little planning ahead.
 Although you are not required to fast while in Morocco during Ramadan, it is expected that you show respect by avoiding eating and drinking in public places.

-Dining and Social Events
+Dining and Social Events in Morocco

 If you happen to be invited into someone’s home, know you will have an amazing experience.
 However there are also some rules of etiquette to be followed.

 As soon as you enter the home, you should remove your shoes and leave them by the door (your host will let you know if such a formality is not needed).
 It is also a good custom to come bearing gifts.
 These can typically be a treat such as pastries, figs, dates, nuts or fresh juices.
 Fresh flowers can also make a great gift and you can also consider bringing a smaller present for the children of the household.
 Avoid bringing alcohol (unless you know that your host drinks and exactly what they enjoy) and never bring hot dishes.

 Once dinner is ready, expect to be seated on a floor mat around a knee-high round table with one communal dish in the middle, or on couches around a large round table.
 Before the meal is served, a wash basin may be brought to the table: hold your hands over it while the water is poured and then dry them on the towel provided.
 When your host starts eating you may begin as well.
 If you are eating from a communal dish, keep to the triangle of food immediately in front of you.
-It is custom to use your right hand to eat however if you are left handed it typically is not an issue or faux pas.
+It is custom to use your right hand to eat.
+However, if you are left handed, it typically is not an issue or faux pas.

-Tipping in Morocco is customary, so you will be expected to leave a few dirham in a number of places during your travels through the country.
+Tipping in Morocco is customary, so you will be expected to leave a few dirhams in a number of places during your travels through the country.
 Although there is no standard amount that you should always leave in different establishments and different circumstances, we’ve covered the most basic rules of thumb to help you out.

 - At restaurants, you should always tip your waiters but this will vary according to the style of the restaurant: consider leaving about 5dh in moderate places and 10%-15% in more upmarket establishments.

-If you indulge in a spa treatment during your holiday, you should consider tipping here as well: it’s customary to leave 20dh to 25dh per person that services you.
+- If you indulge in a spa treatment during your holiday, you should consider tipping here as well: it’s customary to leave 20dh to 25dh per person that services you.

-Taxi drivers don’t typically expect a tip but generally appreciate it so you can always consider rounding up your bill to the nearest 5dh.
+- Taxi drivers don’t typically expect a tip but generally appreciate it so you can always consider rounding up your bill to the nearest 5dh.

 In all cases, tipping is a very emotive attitude and it’s often based on a personal perception of the quality of the service provided.
 Even though it is customary to tip in Morocco, how generous you are can be left up to you and to your satisfaction.
 The most important thing to remember, however, is to never ask someone how much they are expecting to receive in tips from you.
 This will only lead to an awkward conversation and you will still be left in the dark.